 TR3 is 32 bits wide while the cache fill and read buffers are 128 bits wide.
 32 bits of data must be written to TR3 four times to fill the cache fill buffer.
 32 bits of data must be read from TR3 four times to empty the cache read buffer.
-The entry select bits in TR5 determine which 32 bits of data TR3 will access in the buffers.
+The entry select bits in TR5 determine which 32 bits of data TR3 accesses in the buffers.

-Cache Status Test Register: TR4
+8.2.1.2 Cache Status Test Register: TR4

-TR4 handles tag, LRU and valid bit information during cache tests.
+TR4 handles tag, LRU, and valid bit information during cache tests.
 TR4 must be loaded with a tag and a valid bit before a write to the cache.
-After a read from a cache entry, TR4 contains the tag and valid bit from that entry, and the LRU bits and four valid bits from the accessed set.
+After a read from a cache entry, TR4 contains the tag and valid bit from that entry, as well as the LRU bits and four valid bits from the accessed set.

-Cache Control Test Register: TR5
+8.2.1.3 Cache Control Test Register: TR5

-TR5 specifies which testability operation will be performed and the set and entry within the set which will be accessed.
+TR5 specifies which testability operation is performed and the set and entry within the set that is accessed.